-Stationery (Cuba) Most students use calculators for schoolwork and become "too dependent" on it; why not learn to calculate in the head.
-In 1822, the English mathematician Charles Babbage (1792-1871) demonstrated the concept of memory in a form so that his machine (Difference machine) could handle calculations without any human intervention.
+Stationery (Cuba) In 1822, the English mathematician Charles Babbage (1792-1871) demonstrated the concept of memory in a form so that his machine (Difference machine) could handle calculations without any human intervention.
 The idea came as an actuary in an assurance company, from the repetitive calculations he had to do to verify hundreds of tables, and detected a lot of errors in those tables.